 Our eight traditional residence halls house primarily first-year and sophomore students in single, double, and triple rooms.
 Each residence hall offers a main lounge area, smaller floor lounges, kitchenette facilities, study rooms, laundry, exercise equipment, and vending services.
 Seven of our residence halls offer suite-style living where four to eight residents share a common bathroom.
 One residence hall is corridor style where each wing of a floor shares a bathroom.
 All students living in the residence halls are required to be on the unlimited meal plan.
 Regardless of age, all residence halls are drug and alcohol free facilities.
 Students can also choose to live on Gender-Neutral, Substance-Free, and All-Women’s floors.

-Three of our residence halls are supervised by RHDs and five residence halls are supervised by Head Residents (HRs), whom is an upper-class student.
-Each HR is subsequently supervised by an RHD or Community Coordinator (CC), whom supervises an apartment village and oversees a portion of the campus residence halls.
+Three of our residence halls are supervised by professional Area Coordinators (ACs) and five residence halls are supervised by Head Residents (HRs), whom is an upper-class student.
+Each HR is subsequently supervised by an an AC, and oversees a portion of the campus residence halls.
 Each floor in our residence halls has a Resident Assistant (RA).

 Residence Halls at Skidmore College are divided into two Quads:

-Every night between 9pm-9am, there is a RA on-call in each residence hall available to assist students with needs.
+Every night between 9pm-7am, there is a RA on-call in each residence hall available to assist students with needs.
 The RA can be contacted by cell phone at the following number:

 Room & Board Agreement